Small Batch Strawberry Rhubarb Jam

 That’s right, my mom would pass over birthday cake for strawberry rhubarb pie.
 Grandma’s recipe was simple and delicious: strawberries and rhubarb with sugar, tucked inside this homemade pie crust.

-While it’s been a long time since I’ve had one of grandma’s strawberry rhubarb pies, that flavor combination is the inspiration for this strawberry rhubarb jam and one of my favorite ways to celebrate strawberry season.
+While it’s been a long time since I’ve had one of grandma’s strawberry rhubarb pies, that flavor combination is the inspiration for this strawberry rhubarb jam.

-It’s shockingly simple to make, takes less time than you’d expect, and tastes so much better than store bought.
-It’s the perfectly sweet summer treat you didn’t know you were missing.
+It’s shockingly simple to make, takes less time than you’d expect, and tastes so much better than store bought jam, just like my small batch blueberry jam.

-- Rhubarb – Tart rhubarb balances against the sweetness of the strawberries and the necessity of the added sugar.
+Depending on where you live, rhubarb can be found from early spring until mid-summer.
+Here in the pacific northwest we get two harvests of rhubarb a year, both in the early spring and around late June through July.
 A bit less common than strawberries, rhubarb can be found at your local farmers market or grocery store in the summertime.
 If looking for it out of season, look for frozen rhubarb.

 Making homemade jam requires a little bit of elbow grease and a little bit of science.
 The sugar combines with the water in the fruit/vegetables which helps to create the syrupy consistency.
 The heat helps to release the naturally occurring pectin from the lime, which is activated by the acid.
 From there it just takes a bit of time for the water to evaporate so that the jam can concentrate and thicken.
 Here are the steps.